Get your team started in minutes

 Best suitable for: Big enterprises, international companies, or firms that have a wide range of products or services.

-For example, a producer of goods might have different divisions for electronics, cars, and home appliances.
-Every division employs its own sales, finance, and production persons.
+For example: A producer of goods might use a Divisional Organizational Structure Template with different divisions for electronics, cars, and home appliances.
+Every division employs its own sales, finance, and production teams.

-This arrangement makes management easier but if not closely watched it can also result in duplication of resources.
+This arrangement makes management easier, but if not closely monitored, it can also result in duplication of resources.

 Divisional Organizational Structure Template